hicksjduk/channel/README.md

 However, since the choice of handler is non-deterministic, all handlers must cater for that possibility.
-I think it is arguable that the Java implementation presented here is an improvement, as it separates the closure concern from the processing of values.
+I think it is arguable that the Java implementation presented here is an improvement, as it separates the closure concern from the handling of values.